Call Us (866) 261-0104 info@diversified1031.com

 Loan Management and Responsibilities

 Investors are relieved of direct loan management responsibilities.
 Instead, the DST manager handles all financial obligations, including collecting rent and servicing the debt from tenant payments.
-This arrangement safeguards investors from the intricacies of loan repayment.
+This arrangement safeguards investors from the intricacies of loan repayment and potential financial fluctuations.

 Liability and Default Considerations